Benvenuti in Selko®. Questo sito è disponibile anche in italiano.

 Vaccination programs: regular vaccinations help preventing common diseases in cow-calf operations, reducing morbidity and mortality rates in the herd.
 This proactive approach ensures that beef cattle maintain a strong immune system, which is crucial during critical periods such as calving and weaning.

 Nutrition: proper nutrition is vital for the health and fertility of the beef herd.
 Balanced diets that meet the nutritional needs of cows and calves support their growth, immune function, and reproductive performance.
 Supplementing beef cattle with the right level and source of vitamins and minerals can prevent deficiencies or oversupplies that might affect health and productivity.
 For a cow to maintain a 365 day calving interval, she must rebreed by 82 days after calving (283 day gestation + 82 day postpartum interval = 365 days).
-On average, beef cows that calve in a BCS 3 or 4 have difficulty exhibiting their first heat by 80 days after calving, whereas cows that calve in BCS 5 or 6 tend to exhibit heat by 55 days after calving and; therefore, have a better opportunity to maintain a 365 day calving interval.
-Although cows that calve in a BCS of 7 have a short postpartum interval, it is not economical to feed cows to a condition score of 7.
+On average, beef cows that calve in a BCS 3.0 or 4.0 (on a 1-9 scale) have difficulty exhibiting their first heat by 80 days after calving, whereas cows that calve in BCS 5.0 or 6.0 tend to exhibit heat by 55 days after calving and; therefore, have a better opportunity to maintain a 365 day calving interval.
+Although cows that calve in a BCS of 7.0 have a short postpartum interval, it is not economical to feed cows to a condition score of 7.0.

 Biosecurity measures: implementing biosecurity protocols for beef cattle minimizes the risk of disease introduction and spread within the herd.
 This includes controlling visitor access, quarantining new or sick animals, and maintaining clean facilities.